external-mirrors/buffybox/README.md

 ## To do

-- Show keyboard at the bottom of the screen instead of at the top (just need to set the offset once [lvgl/lv_drivers#164] is merged)
 - Support different screen rotations
 - Eliminate `libinput_multi.[ch]` once support for multiple input devices has been upstreamed to [lv_drivers] (see [lvgl/lv_drivers#151] and [lvgl/lv_drivers#165])
 - Add remaining layers from [squeekboard's US terminal layout] (symbols and actions)